Making the Most of an Unplanned Career Break

 Once the content and length are close to where they need to be, I will focus more on the structure of the slides.
 I will break up slides so as not to have “walls of text,” or I may move the text off of the slide entirely and move it to the speaker notes.

-Once the design and structure of the slides feel right, I will continue to practice to get a feel for the timing of each slide.
+Once the design and structure of the slides feel right, I will continue to practice to get a sense of the timing for each slide.
 I want to have a rough timing in the speaker’s notes to know if I’m getting behind or ahead of where I expect to be when presenting.

 A Secret about Speaking and Giving Talks